paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 }
 ```

-##### Sorting
+##### Sorted Lists

-As mentioned above, without intervention the order of the keys for either iteration method is the order it inserted them into the map.
+As mentioned above, without intervention the order of the keys for either iteration method is the order inserted.
 This is useful for data where the order matters, such as JSON and XML.

 When we need a different order, use one of the `Sort` functions.
 Without parameters, `Sort` uses the default sorting for an object.
 This is alphabetical for strings and numeric ascending for numbers.
-If you mix your keys, it becomes a dog's breakfast.

 ```c#
 var map = new Map().Add("One", 1).Add("Four", 4).Add("Three", 3);